tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-income-tax-fiscal-year-2023-2024-05-07/index.md

 following what the law gives you, then you should be all right while minimizing your taxes to pay.

+### Deduction Criteria

+You must follow some articles from the law to determine the expenses to deduct when filing your income tax and get this right the law gives you.

+The underlying articles correspond to the #11, #12 and #13.
+So, you read the income law to get the details about these criteria.

+Article #11 introduces and addresses the deductibles for businesses, article #12 gives non-deductible expenses, and article #13 gives acceptable deductibles for natural persons.

 {% include iframe.html title = "Income Tax Diploma"
 src = "static/my-income-tax-diploma.pdf"
 %}